pranvking/pranvking/README.md

-- 👋 Hi, I’m @pranvking
+- 👋 Hi, I’m @Pranav Karmacharya
-- 👀 I’m interested in ...YOu
+- 👀 I’m interested in ...Learning and growing better
-- 🌱 I’m currently learning ...NOthing tbr
+- 🌱 I’m currently learning ...React and Next js
 - 💞️ I’m looking to collaborate on ...My future projects
 - 📫 How to reach me ...
 Pranavkarmacharya@gmail.com